This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 I love that you don’t have to send proposals on Fiverr.
 Instead, clients come to you if they’re interested.

-Fiverr takes 20% of everything you earn.
+Fiverr takes 20% of everything you earn, including tips.
+You can see Fiverr’s current seller fees here.

-Since getting your first handful of clients will probably be your biggest challenge, I wrote this in-depth article: “How to Succeed on Fiverr: 41 Solid Tips for Fiverr Sellers.”
+Since getting your first handful of clients will probably be your biggest challenge, I wrote this in-depth article: “How to Succeed on Fiverr: 40 Solid Tips for Fiverr Sellers.”
 Although the post is relevant to all Fiverr sellers, I customized it for proofreaders and copy editors since you all are my people! 😊

 2) Freelancer